 Citizens Community Bank offers consumer and business debit cards for our customers.
-If you would like a new debit card or replacement card printed to begin making transactions immediately, we offer Instant Issuing at our Hahira and North Valdosta locations during lobby hours.
+If you would like a new debit card or replacement card printed to begin making transactions immediately, we offer Instant Issuing at our Hahira, North Valdosta and Baytree locations during lobby hours.
 If you are interested in having a new debit card mailed to you, please call a Customer Service Representative.

 Your Citizens Community Bank debit card is mobile wallet-ready!
 Enjoy the convenience and added security of using Apple Pay®, Google Pay™, and Samsung Pay® at checkout in stores or when making online purchases.
 How is it more secure?
 Digital wallets use a technology called tokenization.
 Instead of transmitting your actual card number, they generate a unique "token" for each transaction, meaning merchants and potential hackers cannot access your card information.

 Your debit card transactions are being monitored 24/7 with an innovative fraud monitoring solution that will help protect your accounts using state-of-the-art intelligence technology and skilled fraud experts.
 If we detect unusual or suspicious transaction activity on one of your accounts, our fraud specialist will attempt to contact you right away by phone, text, or email.
 If the fraudulent activity is confirmed by you, we will disable your card immediately.
 If you aren't available, we will assign your card with a special "watch" status until we are able to establish contact with you.
 Keep in mind that our Fraud Center uses the telephone numbers we have on file for you.
 If you have changed or added a telephone number to your household, please notify us immediately.
 If you need to deactivate your debit card during after hours, holidays, or weekends, please contact the Fraud Center at (888) 297-3416.